Spanish and Portuguese

-- A student can fulfill the College Language Requirement with Portuguese in two terms either on campus winter/spring or participating in the LSA when it is offered.
+- A student can fulfill the College Language Requirement with Portuguese in two terms either on campus winter/spring or participating in the LSA in the summer.

 - All courses in Portuguese literature both at Dartmouth and abroad are taught in Portuguese, not English.

 - Students interested in Portuguese are encouraged to consult Rodolfo Franconi (Rodolfo.A.Franconi@Dartmouth.edu) .

 - A student whose native language or heritage language is Portuguese and wants to formally study Portuguese may be required to take a Portuguese departmental placement test prior to enrolling in upper-level courses.

 - SPAN 1-2-3 is the course sequence that satisfies the Language Requirement.
 A student can complete the language requirement with SPAN 3 on an LSA.

 - A typical sequence is to satisfy the language requirement, then take SPAN 9 or 20, followed by SPAN 30, 31 or 32.